Jane Munch: Psychiatrist for Heroes

 Quick Boy signaled the bartender for the bill.
 “But first we’re going to get Captain Cold.
 No hero left behind.”

-Behind them, off to the side, the large lady who had summoned them via Twitter punched her torch to the sky, sharply encouraging them to work faster and harder, with the reassurance that she would have been right there sweating alongside them if that intolerable Captain Cold hadn’t frozen her feet to the pavement.
+Off to the side, the large lady who had summoned the mob via Twitter punched her torch to the nighttime sky, sharply encouraging the pack of protesters to work faster and harder, and in between her motivational bellows, offering earnest reassurances that had it not been for the intolerable Captain Cold freezing her feet to the pavement, she would surely be among them, sweating all the same.

-The crowd took a synchronized step back as Mr. Invincible, and the slender brunette in his arms landed gently on the pavement between the mob and the store.
+The crowd took one synchronized and awe-heavy step back as Mr. Invincible and the discombobulated brunette in his arms landed gently on the pavement between the mob and the convenience store.

 An inaudible murmur went over the crowd.

-The crowd solidified in their resolve and stepped forward.
+The crowd solidified in their resolve and stepped forward as if to advance on the hero and his maiden.

 A strong wind blew past the left of the mob and suddenly Quick Boy appeared at the side of Mr. Invincible, where he had not been just a second before.

-The crowd and their torches stood still, but impatient.
+The crowd and their torches remained at bay, albeit visibly unforbearing.

 Quick Boy went on, “Now can somebody please tell me what has gotten you all so upset?”

-The lady stuck in ice spoke for the crowd, “I already told the damn news!
+The lady with her feet stuck in ice spoke for the crowd, “I already told the damn news!
 Captain Cold wants to be a Bad Guy!
 And look what he did!
 He froze me!”

-Mr. Invincible stepped toward her and used his heat vision to melt her shackles.
-In just a moment she was free, though standing in a puddle of water.
+Mr. Invincible stepped toward the irate spokeswoman and used his heat vision to melt her frosty shackles.
+In just a moment she was free of restraint, though now markedly discontented to be standing in a puddle of water.

-The psychiatrist pushed her glasses up on the bridge of her nose as she addressed the mob.
-“I know what Captain Cold has said has you worried.
+The psychiatrist, looking less sickly now, addressed the mob with a surprising valiance, “I know what Captain Cold has said has you worried.
 But the Captain told me those things in private.
 Because he trusted me.
 And I betrayed that trust.
 If you should be mad at anyone, you should be mad at me!”

-“Yes!” cried Quick Boy, his eyes blowing open behind the domino mask in a eureka moment.
+“Yes!” cried Quick Boy, his white irisless eyes expanding behind the domino mask.
 “Blame her!
 She is by far the worst person here!”

 “Sure, blame the woman!” said the lady, rolling her eyes.
 “And that’s another thing!
 Where are all the women superheroes?
 Female superheroes are far too under-represented in Metro City!”

-The crowd, who had calmed for a moment, was starting to get riled up again, grumbling and cursing.
+The crowd, who had settled for a moment, was starting to once again grumble and curse.

 “M’am, if you would like to see more woman heroes,” answered Quick Boy.
 “Then now is your chance.
 Be a hero.
 Walk away.
 Do the right thing.
 Put down the torch.”